 Section 2: Duties and Powers

 The duties of the Officers are as follows and also include such additional duties as may be adopted by official action of the Board.

+The Officers shall be default alternates for all standing committees to be utilized when a Committee cannot meet its quorum and unable to have its other assigned alternates attend.

+The Officers shall be required to obtain all necessary training required by committee members within sixty (60) days of election to Officer and shall not be able to vote while acting as an alternate if training is not received.

 The President shall: